|Last Quarterly Update:||10/21/2013|

 Companies in this industry engage in the elimination of insects and other pests.
-Major companies include Terminix (owned by ServiceMaster) and Orkin (owned by Rollins) as well as the pest control operations of Swisher International, Rentokil Initial, and EcoLab.
+Major companies include Terminix (owned by ServiceMaster), Orkin (owned by Rollins), and Swisher Hygiene, as well as the pest control operations of Rentokil Initial (UK) and EcoLab.

 PRODUCTS, OPERATIONS & TECHNOLOGY